Elected:(These comprise the Board of Directors)

 Rebecca J. Hasbrouck, Treasurer

 Meryl S. Brown, Corporate Secretary

-HFA is forever grateful for the outstanding work of Kenneth E. Hasbrouck, Sr., who devoted more than 45 years to documenting the brothers’ lines of descent.
+Kenneth E. Hasbrouck, Sr. devoted more than 45 years to documenting the brothers’ lines of descent.
 The results of his efforts have been published as The Hasbrouck Family In America, Volumes I-VI, including European background in Volumes I & II.
 In the Preface of Volumes I & II, Kenneth wrote: “Our ancestors, the brothers Jean and Abraham, who married the sisters Anna and Maria Deyo, were indeed individualists!
 Jean was the eldest, a devout man, quiet, steadfast, firm in his convictions, home-loving and a very good business man.
 He was content to dwell in simplicity and did not seek public office.
 His brother Abraham was more socially inclined…….
 He was an army man with many acquaintances.
 He accepted positions that took him among the Dutch and away from home.
 Both brothers had a high regard for learning and family unity.
 It is interesting to note that some of the characteristics of the brothers have come down to this very day.”

 HFA offers a number of family-related items for sale.
 Use the HFA Store Link.